Thursday, February 22, 2024

 In spite of or maybe because of Bobby's gifts, the expressions of darkness in this book are constant.
 When they're not unsettling they can be almost funny.
 Try this from one of Bobby's roughneck drinking buddies: "The world's truth constitutes a vision so terrifying as to beggar the prophecies of the bleakest seer who ever walked it.
 Once you accept that then the idea that all of this will one day be ground to powder and blown into the void becomes not a prophecy but a promise."

-Except for his sister, whom he adored and with whom he was obsessed, Bobby saw women as one more expression of the world's terrifying visions, ready to satisfy his manly need to penetrate but ready as well to skewer his brain with magical cords which distract him from himself.
+Except for his sister, whom he adored and with whom he was obsessed, Bobby saw women as one more expression of the world's terrifying visions, ready to satisfy his manly need to penetrate but ready as well to skewer his brain with magical cords distracting him from himself.
 When his sister aims those cords at him, his world shatters.

 "Stella Maris" is the name of a mental institution where Alicia has committed herself.
 The novel consists of Alicia's conversations with her state appointed therapist.
 I found the force of this novel somewhat dangerous to my peace of mind, like The Passenger but more so.
 Alicia is unrelentingly brilliant, seducing the reader with engaging theories, for instance that the reason animals don't appear to experience mental illness on anything like the scale of humans is that they don't have language, that language is a "parasite" that infected early humans, dominating their "unconscious" and driving them mad enough to destroy the living world.
 Or her observation that the young of non-humans do not screech after birth as human babies do because that would draw predators.
 Her theory is that the loud wailing of human babies is driven by an "uncontrollable rage at something essentially wrong with the newly revealed world."